bulknskull/code-sample-dekaf/README.md

 # code-sample-dekaf
-A sample of my work on deKaf, an open-source, web-based visualization tool for Kafka metrics
+A sample of my work on deKaf, an open-source, web-based visualization tool for Kafka metrics.
+I was responsible for overseeing front-end development on this product, including React architecture, page flow, styling, design, and UX/UI.

+NOTE: This repo contains the entire file tree for the front end, built in React with Hooks and React-Router, as well as static assets (HTML, CSS/Sass, favicon).
+I have excluded the files dealing with our D3 visualizations, as this was not an area of focus for me on the product.
+I have also excluded the back end, which I did contribute to, but which was not an area I oversaw.
+For context, the full repo for deKaf can be found on Github at https://github.com/oslabs-beta/deKaf.
+You can also try the beta version of deKaf at http://www.getdekaf.com.